Arjun-G-Ravi/replicating_research_papers/00_How to read research papers/main.md

 ## STAGE 2: Understanding the gist of the paper
 - Read abstract, conclusion
+- if paper is long
   - Read summaries/ blogs about the paper (most likely easy read)
   - Use chatgpt to generate a summary about the paper.
 Ask question and understand
   - Read introduction
-- See tables and images
+- If paper is short
   - Skim read the full paper

 ## STAGE 3: In-depth reading
 - This is about reading pretty much every line in the paper